CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

  - JWT - JSON Web Token - a format for serialising data
  - JWS - JSON Web Signature - a standard for signing (with HMAC or RSA) JWTs
- - JWK - JSON Web Key - a standard for representing public/private keys
+ - JWK - JSON Web Key - a standard for representing Public / Private Keys

 A JWT contains a header, which contains information about the message, a payload (which is the DUL envelope), and a signature, which is used to verify the integrity and/or authenticity.